Trump does not give up: votes in Arizona are counted again – even Republicans shocked

 So they would have defended themselves in court against requests to disclose their proceedings.
 Strict restrictions were placed on media representatives and independent electoral experts from observing the count.
 After a judge’s verdict, the company’s manuals had to be published.

 Nevertheless, there is already criticism of the secrecy of the “cyber ninjas”.
-Long-time election workers are downright shocked by the behavior, reports the Washington Post.
+Long-term election workers are downright shocked by the behavior, reports the Washington Post.

 Video: Florida as a Trump stronghold – Ex-President knows supporters behind him